 Electron bifurcation is the central energy conservation mechanism in M. maripaludis, thus it is fitting that this process takes a central role in our reaction network.
 This mechanism is in stark contrast to existing methanogen models that contain linear methanogenesis based on oxidative (electron transport) phosphorylation (28, 56, 57).
 While the linear model is correct for methanogens with cytochromes, it is not correct for methanogens without cytochromes such as M. maripaludis.
 We have demonstrated that, in the absence of a membrane-bound HdrDE complex, ferredoxin reduction via electron bifurcation is essential for predicting growth in our network.
 Furthermore, constraining the energy-conserving Eha/Ehb reaction to a minor metabolic role provides a stoichiometric hypothesis for the inability of M. maripaludis to grow aceticlastically and will undoubtedly influence model predictions moving forward.
 Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may require discrete ferredoxins for certain reactions, such as electron bifurcation, reduction of CO2 to formylmethanofuran, and some biosynthetic reactions (77).
 Ferredoxin specificity for these and other reactions remains an open question that could profoundly affect electron carrier utilization and have implications in native and mutant genotypes, a possibility we have acknowledged by allowing either promiscuous or specific ferredoxins in our reconstruction (see Supplemental Materials).
 Using this function theoretically tightens the coupling between the aforementioned reactions by restricting each set to one pool of electron carriers; however, this change currently has minimal effects on predicted growth yields and fluxes.
 The difficulty of implementing ferredoxin specificity in iMR540 illustrates a need for future studies to demystify the roles of different ferredoxin species M. maripaludis metabolism, particularly in electron bifurcation.
 A clearer picture of ferredoxin promiscuity could notably impact predicted flux distributions and gene knockout phenotypes and have important implications for hypothesizing strain designs, thus including multiple ferredoxins could be vital for effective metabolic engineering.

 Beyond bifurcation itself, we added numerous uncommon biosynthetic pathways to our network from literature sources that further separate it from models of other organisms.
 These pathways included syntheses for methanogenic coenzymes, archaellin sugars and archaeol lipids as well as a relatively novel sulfur assimilation pathway.
 Additionally, using likelihood-based gap filling helped us automatically identify 66 more genes, increasing the gene coverage of our reconstruction prior to the start of manual curation and assigning reaction likelihood scores for many reactions that lend a measure of confidence level to network.
 These modifications demonstrated the need for rigorous manual curation to add known biochemical pathways that were not part of the automated reconstruction and remove pathways that are known not to function in the organism.
-By employing these methods and by working collaboratively with M. maripaludis experts, we have created a reconstruction that maximizes consistency with biochemical literature of our organism.
+By employing these methods and by working collaboratively with various groups intimately familiar with M. maripaludis biology, we have created a reconstruction that maximizes consistency with biochemical literature of our organism.
 The efficacy of these methods is shown not only in the qualitative accuracy of our reconstruction, but also in the formidable quantitative capabilities of the resulting model.
 Our model performed well in a LOOCV analysis of growth yield data and compared favorably with experimental gene knockout data, suggesting a high propensity for generating predictions that are consistent with observed biology.
 Though growth yield validation is not an absolute measure of model performance, our model’s ability to closely reproduce experimental results in a LOOCV setting that mitigated overfitting suggested a high propensity for generating viable growth predictions.
 Moreover, the relative consistency between measured and predicted values indicated our model’s robustness for predicting growth yields across a range of different dilution and methane secretion rates.